TroutTrout

 Zero-Trust for On-Premise and Legacy Systems

-A software-defined security layer on top of your existing network.
+As connectivity and remote access reach deeper into OT, deploy a software-defined security layer on top of your existing network.
 No cloud dependency, no rewiring, no downtime.

 Trusted by leading companies